JordanCH05/Rock-the-boat-rentals/README.md

     * Footer
         * A link to the website's Facebook page, encouraging users to like and follow
-        * A call to action to join the website's mailing list using MailChimp
+        * A call to action to join the website's mailing list using MailChimp to recieve extra info and discount codes
         * An arrow button at the top of the footer is provided to jump back to the top of the page

 ![Footer](media/social-mail.png)